fsudjatmiko/tsurutune-app/README.md

 <a name="english"></a>
 ## English

-TsuruTune is a comprehensive deep learning model optimization tool designed specifically for NVIDIA Jetson platforms.
-It leverages Tensor Core acceleration and memory bandwidth alignment to achieve optimal performance for deep learning inference on edge devices.
+TsuruTune is a comprehensive deep learning model optimization tool designed for edge devices and embedded platforms.
+It leverages hardware acceleration (Tensor Cores, CUDA) and memory bandwidth alignment to achieve optimal performance for deep learning inference on resource-constrained devices.

 ## Features